Article

 National Archives

-Construction of Amache began on June 12, 1942, using a huge workforce of nearly a thousand people, including incarcerees who left the temporary detention centers early to assist in this effort.
-When trainloads of people began arriving from Merced and Santa Anita in late August, only 90% of the camp’s infrastructure, such as the sewer system and electrical systems, were completed and only 12 blocks had complete and functioning latrines.
-Because many of the buildings were hastily built, there were often gaps between the insulation board walls and the wooden frames of the barracks, allowing the dust, cold, heat, and insects to easily infiltrate incarcerees’ living spaces.
+Construction of Amache began on June 12, 1942.
+It took a workforce of nearly a thousand people, including incarcerees who left the temporary detention centers early to assist in this effort.
+When people began arriving from Merced and Santa Anita in late August, only 90% of the camp’s infrastructure was completed.
+Only 12 blocks had complete and functioning latrines.
+The buildings were hastily built and there were gaps between the walls and the wooden frames of the barracks.
+Dust, cold, heat, and insects easily infiltrated the living spaces.

 Amache National Historic Site